TOE BUSINESS AND SOUTHSEA PODIATRY

 Toe Business, Wickham Square has been able to remain open throughout.

-Southsea Podiatry is re-opening on 10th July.
+Southsea Podiatry is also open on Fridays.

 I am HCPC registered which means that I adhere to strict Government guidelines.
 My degree took three years and I was fortunate to study in hospitals and NHS trusts in London.
 I am insured and hold enhanced DBS disclosure.